tiyashapal22/test/project/report.md

     Avg Execution Time(recent) : No Hours: Data Minutes: Available Seconds Max Execution Time(recent) : No Hours: Data Minutes: Available Seconds
 ### Report Long Description
-    \-This dashboard contains multiple reports to highlight and visualize the risk in your environment which enables you to ascertain your readiness in terms of data protection in the event of a Ransomware infection.
+    \- This dashboard contains multiple reports to highlight and visualize the risk in your environment which enables you to ascertain your readiness in terms of data protection in the event of a Ransomware infection.
     \- A well protected landscape would mean that data can be recovered with confidence.
     \- The dashboard is divided up into sections and each section represents a report.
     \- The Risk Mitigation Analysis report in the dashboard describes the risk associated with several key aspects of your protection environment.